Managing a Poison Ivy, Poison Oak, or Poison Sumac Reaction

 How your skin may react

 A mild rash may become red, swollen, and itchy.
 The rash may form a line on your skin where you brushed against the plant.
-If you have a severe rash, your itching may worsen or your rash may blister and ooze.
-If this happens, seek medical care.
-The fluid from your blisters will not make your rash spread.
+If you have a severe rash, your itching may get worse.
+Or your rash may blister and ooze.
+If this happens, get medical care.
+The fluid from your blisters won't make your rash spread.
 With or without medical care, your rash may last up to 3 weeks.
-In the future, try to avoid coming in contact with these plants.
+In the future, try not to come in contact with these plants.

 When to call your healthcare provider